 The hands and feet are often the first body parts in which arthritis sufferers begin to experience pain.
 These regions have many small joints that work together to move.
-As arthritis worsens, so does agility, which is why it’s such a frustrating condition to live with.
+As arthritis worsens, so does agility, which is why it’s so frustrating to live with this condition.

 Arthritis in Hands

 Arthritis in the hands often feels like a dull or burning sensation.1 It can occur after periods of use, such as gripping or squeezing.
 It is very common to feel stiffness and pain of the hands in the morning.2,3,5

 There are several exercises that can keep hands healthy and strong.6 Make a fist and then release the tension, bend each finger individually to exercise each join – and don’t forget the thumbs!

 Since arthritis in the hands is often accompanied by arthritis in the wrists, it is important to stretch the wrists and apply a powerful pain relief cream, like JointFlex.

 Arthritis in Feet

 There are 28 bones in the foot and over 30 joints that help them move.7 The Arthritis Foundation shares that about half of adults in their 60s and 70s have arthritis pain in their feet.8 Often, the symptoms of arthritic foot pain can begin as early as age 40.9 This can make walking very difficult and can limit mobility.
 Applying a pain relief cream, like JointFlex, can help alleviate the symptoms.